The orienting response: a DBR-friendly explanation

 the moment your system first oriented to threat

-the body’s readiness to act (fight/flight/freeze).
+the body’s readiness to act — fight, flight, or freeze

 When those early patterns can complete and settle, the system often becomes less reactive to triggers.